vivianmiranda/cocoa3_testing/README.md

     $(cocoa) source setup_cocoa_installation_packages

-This script decompress the data files and install all packages that may have been left out in the Conda/Docker/Manual installation.
-File decompression should only take a few minutes, while package installation time ranges from a few minutes (installation via *Conda*) to more than one hour (installation *via Cocoa's internal scripts and cache*).
+This script decompresses the data files and installs any remaining necessary packages.
+File decompression should only take a few minutes.
+Depending on the installation method, package installation time ranges from a few minutes (installation via Conda) to more than one hour (installation via Cocoa's internal cache).
 Finally, type

     $(cocoa) source compile_external_modules